theochem/fanpy/docs/hamiltonian.rst

 The Hamiltonian describes the system and the interactions within the system.
-Within a finite one-electron basis set, :math:`\{\phi_i\}`, we can represent the Hamiltonian explicitly in terms of the basis set using a projection operator:
+Within a finite one-electron basis set, :math:`\{\phi_i\}`, we can represent the Hamiltonian explicitly in terms of the Slater determinants using a projection operator:

 .. math::